IshitaSrivast/nft_smart_contract/README.md

 For creating a new project from an example subgraph, the command is:
  `graph init --studio <SUBGRAPH_SLUG>`

+The subgraph manifest subgraph.yaml defines the smart contracts your subgraph indexes, which events from these contracts to pay attention to.

+In the 721, transfer and approve emit events.
+In the smart contract, tranfer has been called in buy() function.
 The schema for your subgraph is in the file schema.graphql.
-I am currently working on NFT tracking system.
+Since I was working on NFT tracking system.
 The above smart contract gives a collection ID to the non-fungible tokens.
 While creating a schema for the GraphQL, following entities have been defined.

+{

 Token ID

 Owner

-Price
+}